raleel/mythras-srd/0004_Game_System.md

 All diseases and poisons manifest a number of traits important to their effects.

-_**Application**_ – The method of how the disease or poison is introduced into the victim.
+_**Application:**_  The method of how the disease or poison is introduced into the victim.

-- _**Ingestion**_ – Effects take place through either eating or drinking.
+- **Ingestion** – Effects take place through either eating or drinking.

-- _**Inhaled**_ – Effects take place through breathing or snorting.
+- **Inhaled** – Effects take place through breathing or snorting.

-- _**Contact**_ – Effects take place through absorption through the skin.
+- **Contact** – Effects take place through absorption through the skin.

-- _**Injected**_ – Effects take place when the substance is injected into the body through piercing.
+- **Injected** – Effects take place when the substance is injected into the body through piercing.

-_**Potency**_: The virulence of the disease or poison.
+_**Potency:**_ The virulence of the disease or poison.
 This value is set against an appropriate resisting skill (usually Endurance or Willpower) in an Opposed Roll.
 If the character wins the roll, they shrug off its effects.
 If they lose the roll, then they suffer all of the disease or poison Conditions, each at the appropriate time.

-_**Resistance**_: How the disease or poison is resisted – usually either Endurance or Willpower, but may have more exotic resistance requirements.
+_**Resistance:**_ How the disease or poison is resisted – usually either Endurance or Willpower, but may have more exotic resistance requirements.
 Resistance can be rolled at the time of exposure or deferred until the Onset Time to conceal the fact the character might have been infected or poisoned.

-_**Onset Time**_: Many diseases and poisons do not take immediate effect.
+_**Onset Time:**_ Many diseases and poisons do not take immediate effect.
 The delay is called the Onset Time, and this can be a matter of seconds, minutes, hours, or even longer.
 Poisons or diseases possessing multiple effects may have different onset times for each one as described under Conditions.

-_**Duration**_: How long a disease or poison's Conditions last.
+_**Duration:**_ How long a disease or poison's Conditions last.

-_**Conditions**_: Every toxin has one or more Conditions.
+_**Conditions:**_ Every toxin has one or more Conditions.
 These have specific effects as described in the Conditions table, below, and if a victim fails to resist, he suffers all the Conditions described.

-_**Antidote/Cure**_: If the toxin can be treated it will be noted here.
+_**Antidote/Cure:**_ If the toxin can be treated it will be noted here.
 Successful treatment prevents any further conditions from occurring, yet in some circumstances may leave the victim suffering enduring effects that have already been inflicted.

 #### Conditions Table